gsiems/pg2go/readme.md

 * These kinds of utilities already exist!

-    * For table/view structures, yes.
-However I am not aware of any that also generate structs for user defined types and/or set-returning functions (not that I've looked that closely).
+    * For table/view structures, yes... and there is [xo](https://github.com/xo/xo)
+      which appears to handle functions and composite types (I haven't looked at it closely enough to be sure).

 * Why not use one of the many Go ORMs like [gorm](https://github.com/jinzhu/gorm) or [gorp](https://github.com/coopernurse/gorp) or an ORM builder like